 In today's engines, all the oil that is picked up by the oil pump is routed through the filter before it goes to the crankshaft bearings, cam bearings and valvetrain.
 This is called "full-flow" filtration.
 In time, though, accumulated dirt and debris trapped by the filter begin to obstruct the flow of oil.
 The filter should be changed before it reaches this point because if the bypass valve is forced open, unfiltered oil will go to the engine.

 Make sure you get the correct oil filter for your engine.
 Follow the application listing in the oil filter supplier's catalog.
 Don't try to match filters by external appearances alone.
 Some filters have SAE threads while others have metric threads.
 Many overhead cam engines also require a filter that has an "anti-drainback" valve to prevent oil from draining out of the filter when the engine is shut off.
 This allows oil pressure to reach critical engine parts more quickly when the engine is restarted.
 Filters that are mounted sideways on the engine typically require an anti-drainback valve.

 Automatic transmission fluid is rarely changed for preventive maintenance, yet is often the cause of premature transmission failure.
 Considering how expensive a transmission is to replace, the cost of changing the fluid and filter periodically is peanuts.

-Most vehicle owner's manuals do not specify a change interval for automatic transmission fluid, unless the vehicle is used for towing.
+Most vehicle owner's manuals for late model vehicles do not specify a change interval for automatic transmission fluid, unless the vehicle is used for towing or it has a Continuously Variable Transmission (CVT).
 The vehicle manufacturers say their fluids can go upwards of 100,000 miles under normal driving conditions.
-Yet most transmission experts say regular transmission fluid and filter changes every 30,000 to 50,000 miles can significantly prolong the life of an automatic transmission.
+Yet most transmission experts say regular transmission fluid and filter changes every 50,000 miles can significantly prolong the life of an automatic transmission.

 The transmission fluid level should be checked periodically.
 On most vehicles, this should be done after the vehicle has been driven and the fluid is hot.
 The dipstick is then read while the engine idling and the transmission is in park.